renovatebot/renovate/docs/development/issue-labeling.md

     type:docs
     type:feature
     type:refactor
+    type:help

 </details>

 Use these to label the type of issue.
 For example, use `type:bug` to label a bug type issue, and use `type:feature` for feature requests.
 Only use `type:refactor` for code changes, don't use `type:refactor` for documentation type changes.
+Use the `type:help` label for issues which should be converted to a discussion post.

 Add the `breaking` label for Issues or PRs which contain changes that are not backwards compatible and require a major version bump.